 Of course.
 In the introduction, the Contract states specifically that reconciliation is preferred and encouraged.
 However, unlike other prenups, it does not elaborate on how to go about this.
 It is CWJ's opinion that if reconciliation were possible, a couple will make all efforts to rehabilitate their marriage at their own initiative and terms.

-The first part of the Contract ("Undertaking") should be signed in front of a notary before the wedding.After the wedding, the Agreement must be signed before a judge of the family court.
+If signing before the wedding, the first part of the Contract ("Undertaking") should be signed in front of a notary.
+If signed after the wedding, the Agreement must be signed before a judge of the family court.

 The halachic portion of the Contract ("Terms of Marriage") also must be signed before the wedding.
 This should be done in front of two halachically acceptable witnesses --observant men who are not relatives of each other or of one of the spouses.